michaelreinhard/scipy-advanced-tutorial/Part1/02-introtojs.md

 This is the test of my github abilities.
 Can I actually get a new version of the document on line.

+Now I am going to make some more changes so that I have something to commit.
+Now I am going to make some more changes so that I have something to commit. have have have have have have have have have have have have have have have have have have have have have have have have have have have hahaahahahahahahahahahahahahahahahahahahah have have have have have have have have have have have tototototototo to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to to

 Hello reader, welcome to the beautiful world of Jupyter Notebook.
 One of the reason Jupyter Notebook is so awesome is that it leverages technologies from the web.
 This allow you to do a large number of things for free, like video, and audio in the Browser.